 What about the sheer agony of waiting in by the phone because that boy said he would call you.
 Or the organisation skills required to arrange meeting a group of friends.
 No single group message function, just a ton of phonecalls!
 And what about all those phone numbers of your best friends that you knew off by heart.
 A forgotten skill.
 Nowadays I struggle to recall my own telephone number.

 I grew up in a generation of prank calls because there was no caller ID or star 69 to trace the call.
 I used the Yellow Pages.
 Thank God I don’t have to store that now!
 I desperately wanted the hamburger phone from the diner in Home and Away, as much as I desperately wanted a phone in my bedroom.

-I made reverse charge calls in phone boxes to my parents when I needed them to come pick me up.
+Before mobile phones, I made reverse charge calls in phone boxes to my parents when I needed them to come pick me up.
 I still remember the advert and the song.
 0800 R-E-V-E-R-S-E. Before reverse charging I carried a pre-charged phone card to use in the phone boxes in an emergency.